 - Access to a Linux installation (I recommend Ubuntu) or Google Cloud Platform (some alliterations will need to be made)

-- FTP login to host server and access to server image folder
+- FTP login to host server and access to the server image folder

 Import Modules and Set Authentication

-Before we begin, remember to watch the indents of anything you copy here as sometimes the code snippets doesn’t copy perfectly.
-All of the modules below show be in core Python 3.
-I found I needed update PIL to the latest version 8.2, you can do that via this command in your terminal:
+Before we begin, remember to watch the indents of anything you copy here as sometimes the code snippets don’t copy perfectly.
+All of the modules below should be in core Python 3.
+I found I needed to update PIL to the latest version 8.2, you can do that via this command in your terminal:

 pip3 install PIL --upgrade